Author: Rachel Cohn

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-Any book about Japan or private school is a win for me, so My Almost Flawless Tokyo Dream Life by Rachel Cohn was an instant must-read.
+My Almost Flawless Tokyo Dream Life by Rachel Cohn is an instant must-read for fans of boarding school books.
 The book is both entertaining and emotional, and the main character is likeable.
 I especially loved reading the descriptions of Tokyo.
 This is a fun read that is also informative.
 Continue reading